Allantuikong/pizza-place/README.md

 ## BDD

-- When user's click on icons provided, the user should get elaboration of what the icon intended to convey

-- When user hovers over the portfolio page, a detail of the name of the project pops up.
+- When the user checks the pizza type they want, they can go on to select the crust, toppings, pizza size and place their desired order.

-- When a user inputs their name and sends message, the message is delivered to Delani admins through Formspree.
+- When the user inputs their order, a summary of their purchases is displayed including total cost incurred for the purchase.

 ## Technologies Used